adamenagy/mfgdm-api-tutorial/Prerequisites and GraphQL/index.md

 ![First Query](/mfgdm-api-tutorial/assets/images/firstquery.gif)

-If you don't see your ACC hub listed, please double check step 3.
-Once you see your hub, you can move on to the next step.

 > _We'll get back to GraphQL syntax throughout the queries in the next section.
-As it's not like the usual REST requests, we'll cover the differences and possibilities in parallel, while also learning the supported AEC Data Model API queries._
+As it's not like the usual REST requests, we'll cover the differences and possibilities in parallel, while also learning the supported MFG Data Model API queries._

 [Next Step - Explorer and First Queries](../../explorer/home/){: .btn}